ilijalichkovski/application-guide-uwcmk/index.md

 ![](Screenshot_7.png)

 **Note**: If you hold a citizenship or residency in addition to your Macedonian one, you might be eligible for applying via other National Committees.
-Whichever one you choose, <u>you may only apply through that committee only.<\u>
+Whichever one you choose, <u>you may only apply through that committee only.</u>

 Next, ensure to select the **UWC National Committee** option as the application route &mdash; the Global Selection Programme is a different process and not relevant here.